jdmar3-comp426/a99-feel-free-to-join/docs/README.md

 1. Open this repository in VSCode
 2. Once it is opened, open up a terminal window
 3. Run the command `npm install`
-4. Once it is done installing, run the command "npm start run"
+4. Once it is done installing, run the command `npm start run`
 5. Open up a web browser and go to http://localhost:3000/

 # Instructions